-Figure 3-4-3-5 below shows that marine shipping emissions in 2030 are forecasted to remain relatively unchanged from baseline levels.
-While the inventory projects shipping growth in the near term, beginning in 2016 more stringent engine NOx standards for new engines will be phased in under International Maritime Organization (IMO) and United States Environmental Protection Agency regulations.
-Marine engines typically have a long life-span, thus Emission emission reductions from the introduction of cleaner ship engines are expected to slowly counteract the anticipated growth in the shipping industry.
-However, by 2030, shipping emissions will represent an even greater total percentage of the County total ozone-precursor inventory (i.e., 72% of emissions).
+Figure 3-5 below shows that marine shipping emissions in 2030 are forecasted to remain relatively unchanged from baseline levels.
+While the inventory projects shipping growth in the near term, beginning in 2016 more stringent engine NOx standards for new engines will be phased in under International Maritime Organization (IMO) and United States Environmental Protection Agency (USEPA) regulations.
+Marine engines typically have a long life-span, thus emission reductions from the introduction of cleaner ship engines are expected to slowly counteract the anticipated growth in the shipping industry.
+However, by 2030, shipping emissions will represent an even greater total percentage of the County total ozone-precursor inventory (i.e., 73% of emissions).

-FIGURE 3-43-5 2030 NOX EMISSIONS (TPD TONS PER DAY) AND DISTRIBUTION (%)
+FIGURE 3-5 2030 NOX EMISSIONS (TONS PER DAY) AND DISTRIBUTION (%)

-Figure 3-43-5 is based on ARB estimates for Santa Barbara County for base (2008) and future year (2020 and 2030) NOx and ROG marine shipping emissions, using the California Emissions Projection Analysis Model (CEPAMS).
+Figure 3-5 is based on ARB estimates for Santa Barbara County for base (2008) and future year (2020 and 2030) NOx and ROG marine shipping emissions, using the California Emissions Projection Analysis Model (CEPAMS).
 The emissions are associated with all shipping activity from the shoreline out to 24 nautical miles.
 Projections include both shipping growth (based on trends in growth of net registered tonnage) and the phase-in of fuel and engine standards.

 While the ARB has made every effort to provide accurate forecasts of future marine shipping emissions in Santa Barbara County, it is important to note that there is inherent uncertainty about future emissions from marine shipping, due to a wide range of factors, including the pace of economic recovery and changing traffic patterns within the Santa Barbara Channel.
 Review of actual ship transit data from the past few years, however, suggests that ARB may be over-estimating near-term shipping growth.
 ARB is projecting that peak emissions from shipping will occur in 2016 then steadily decline to approximately base-year levels by 2030.
-Available ship transit data, however, show that shipping activity has yet to reach peak levels that were realized in 2006 and the actual annual growth rate is not consistent with ARB projections.
-It is expected that there will be full recovery in the shipping industry sometime within the long-term planning horizon, however, and ARB's projections for 2030 appear to be reasonable.
+Available ship transit data, however, show that shipping activity has yet to reach peak levels that were realized in 2006 and the actual annual growth rate in the near-term may be less than projected.
+However, the 2030 emissions projections are reasonable as recovery in the shipping industry occurs over time.